+'''

-= Makefile for the DOpE documentation
+Makefile for the DOpE documentation

+The following targets exist:

 =

-=

-= The following targets exist:

-=

-= all : Make all examples (in optimized mode)

-=
+c-all

-= c-all : Make all examples using cmake
+Make all examples using cmake

-= allignore : Make all examples (in optimized mode), ignore errors.

-= allignore : Make all examples (in optimized mode), ignore errors.
+clean

-clean : Cleaning up all examples
+Cleaning up all examples

-=
+tests

-= tests : Run all test param data.
+Run all test param data.

-=

-= cat : Run clean, run all, run tests (combine these commands)

-=

-= c-cat : Run clean, run c-all, run tests (combine these commands)=
+Run clean, run c-all, run tests (combine these commands)=

-= catignore : Same as cat, but ignores compiler errors.

-= pdf-doc : Create documentation in pdf file format via latexmk
+c\!-\!cat

-= doc : Create documentation in pdf file format via latexmk
+Create documentation in pdf file format via latexmk

-= doc .
-Create documentation in put the format via fatexink
+doc

-- distclean : Cleaning up, including documentation
+Cleaning up, including documentation

-=
+distclean :

-= warncheck : Checks whether all Examples compile without warnings
+Checks whether all Examples compile without warnings

-=
+warncheck:

+'''

-The new options are c - all and c - cat utilizing the cmake build system.
-For html documentation, change into:
+The options are c-all and c-cat utilizing the cmake build system to create the executables (and optionally run the tests if all went well).